List of Saw characters: Nina

 Nina is Bobby Dagen's publicist, who is accused of "speaking no evil" by being his greatest link to the media but never revealing the truth of Bobby being a fraud.
-She is brought to the abandoned Clear Dawn Psychiatric Hospital; locked in a straitjacket and surrounded by four spikes aimed at her neck, Nina has a fishing line down her throat, with a key on the hook at its end.
+She is brought to the abandoned Clear Dawn Psychiatric Hospital; locked in a straitjacket and surrounded by four spikes aimed at her neck.
+The key to release her is on a hook tied to a fishing line that runs down her throat.
 Bobby has 60 seconds to pull the hook up from her stomach.
 Attached to the mechanism is a decibel meter that brings the spikes closer to Nina whenever the sound level rises above a whisper.
 The timer starts and Bobby repeatedly stops to quiet Nina's screams before he finally retrieves the key, but he is too late and the trap kills her.